africacodeacademy-erp2025/sammy/README.md

 **🌐 Live App:** https://sammy.africacodefoundry.com/

-**SaMMy** is an intelligent social media management platform that generates, schedules, and posts AI-powered content to Twitter/X and Facebook.
+**SaMMy** is an intelligent social media management platform that generates, schedules, and posts AI-powered content to Twitter/X, Facebook, and LinkedIn.
 Built with Next.js 15, LangGraph state machines, and OpenAI, it provides seamless OAuth integration, automatic context learning, and intelligent content generation based on your past posts and messaging style.

 #### 📅 Scheduling System